 Day 7: Phulpati- welcoming gods and good fortune

 The 7th day of the Dashain, Phulpati.
-In Nepali parlance, Phul means flower and pati means leaves.
+In Nepali parlance, Phul means flower and Pati means leaves.

 Tudikhel is decorated with many national and other colorful flags.
 Several dances, khukuri drills, horse marches, gun fires, and many more exciting performances are performed on the occasion of Phulpati.
-The phulpati is carried and entered to Hanuman Dhoka after completing the rituals.
+The Phulpati is carried and entered Hanuman Dhoka after completing the rituals.
 No one is allowed to enter Tudikhel without permission.
 But can be witnessed from the outer bar.

 Before 2008, thousands of government authorities in formal attire accompanied by the King of Nepal would observe the Phulpati march performed by the military force in Tudikhel.
 Onwards, the eviction of the King, the event has been affirmed by the Prime Minister of Nepal, who has taken the position of the monarch.

 Day 8: Maha Ashtami- offering sacrifices

 On the eighth day of Dashain, which is Maha Ashtami, people worship the bravest form of deity Durga, the ferocious Kali.
 On this day, folks slaughter animals like goats, buffalos, hens, ducks, and sheep and offer their blood to the deity.

 Merely, on this day almost all of the houses slash one animal to dedicate to the goddess and eat that meat as a Prasad ( god’s offering).
 Even large numbers of animals are sacrificed in the deity temple.
 So, this day is also known as bloody day.